-You may roll over up to $640 of unused Health Care FSA dollars from the current plan year to the plan year starting July 1, 2025.
-You will be able to roll over up to $660 of unused Health Care FSA dollars from the plan year starting July 1, 2025 to the plan year starting July 1, 2026.
+You may roll over up to $660 of unused Health Care FSA dollars from the current plan year to the plan year starting July 1, 2026.
+You will be able to roll over up to $680 of unused Health Care FSA dollars from the plan year starting July 1, 2026 to the plan year starting July 1, 2027.
 Dependent Care FSA funds are not eligible for rollover from one plan year to the next.
 It is important to plan accordingly so you don't forfeit unused money.

 To be eligible for a balance rollover, an employee must be enrolled in an FSA and contribute at least $1 to maintain the “active status.”
-If you enroll in the Blue PPO + HSA plan and have a Health Care FSA balance to roll over, it will be placed in a Limited Purpose Health Care FSA.
+If you enroll in the Aetna PPO + HSA plan and have a Health Care FSA balance to roll over, it will be placed in a Limited Purpose Health Care FSA.

 Two Health Care FSA Choices

-TRADITIONAL HEALTH CARE FSA If enrolled in the Blue Choice or Blue PPO plan |
+| TRADITIONAL HEALTH CARE FSA If enrolled in the Aetna Select or Aetna PPO plan |

-LIMITED PURPOSE HEALTH CARE FSA If enrolled in the Blue PPO + HSA plan |
+LIMITED PURPOSE HEALTH CARE FSA If enrolled in the Aetna PPO + HSA plan |

 |

-Pay for ... | Medical, dental, and vision expenses |
+| Pay for ... | Medical, dental, and vision expenses |

 Dental and vision expenses only (you can use your HSA for medical expenses) After your deductible, you can use your FSA for medical expenses, too |

-Contribute up to ... | $3,300 each year |
+| Contribute up to ... | $3,400 each year |

 Dependent Care FSA Choice